Jobs

 Overview

-• Start & End Dates: This is a one-year position with a start date between April 1-April 15 2024, and a flexible end date between January-March 2025.
+• End Date: This is a temporary position with a flexible end date between January-March 2025.

-This is an essential position involved in many aspects of the farm including harvesting, hand weeding, washing and packing produce, and delivering orders to our wholesale customers.
-Two Farmers Farm is a team of three people: the “two farmers” (Kelsey & Dominic), and one farm worker.
-This is a rewarding position for someone who enjoys physical outdoor work, is comfortable working independently, and communicates proactively with their supervisors.
-Two Farmers Farm is a values-driven, production-oriented work environment where we enjoy each other’s company while focusing on getting our jobs done as efficiently as possible.
+This is an essential position involved in many aspects of the farm including harvesting, hand weeding, washing and packing produce as well as delivering orders to our wholesale customers.
+This is a rewarding position for someone who enjoys manual labor and outdoor work in all seasons, is comfortable working independently, and communicates proactively with their supervisors.
+Two Farmers Farm is a values-driven, production-oriented work environment where we enjoy each other’s company while focusing on efficiently growing healthy food for our community.

-All responsibilities and duties must be performed efficiently, safely, and in compliance with food safety protocols.
-The following list is not exhaustive, but represents the most common responsibilities.
-A significant amount of working hours will be spent working independently (after a training period), but major weekly tasks like harvesting & washing produce are done as a group.
+All responsibilities and duties must be performed efficiently, safely, and in compliance with our food safety protocols.
+The following list represents the most common tasks.
+Major weekly tasks like harvesting and washing produce are done as a group.
+In addition to group tasks, a significant amount of working hours are, after training, spent working independently.
 Activities that take up the majority of working hours are in bold.

 Harvest and post-harvest: